What Is Raman Spectroscopy?

 Why Use Raman Spectroscopy?

-To map or identify the structure & chemistry of samples at the sub-micron scale.
+Raman spectroscopy can be used to map or identify the structure & chemistry of samples at the sub-micron scale.
 The Raman signal is often used to identify the type and nature of chemical compounds by comparing the sample signature against reference standards.

 Unique Chemical Fingerprinting